darthlinuxer/CPlusPLus_CrashCourse/02_Pointers/README.md

 - **pointers_advanced.cpp**: Demonstrates resource management with raw pointers, copy/move semantics, and smart pointers.
 - **referenceVsPointers.cpp**: Compares references and pointers, highlighting their differences and use cases.
 - **smartpointers.cpp**: Explains the use of `std::unique_ptr`, `std::shared_ptr`, and `std::weak_ptr` for safe memory management.
+- **out_and_ref_example.cpp**: Illustrates the use of output parameters and references in functions, showcasing their practical applications.